How to relieve constipation — now, and for good.

 Chronic constipation is usually a motility problem — the gut's muscular wave (peristalsis) is sluggish.
 The durable fix is to support that rhythm daily.
 Certain Bifidobacterium strains ferment fiber into short-chain fatty acids that both stimulate peristalsis and help the colon retain the right amount of moisture.
 This is biology, not force — which is exactly why it's sustainable where daily laxatives aren't.

 That's the design of The Regular One: B. animalis subsp. lactis + B. longum, targeting lower-gut motility.
-In the Flore Clinical cohort it showed a 68% response rate with a median effect around 11 days — gradual, but it holds because it works with the mechanism instead of overriding it.
+It works gradually — a matter of days to weeks, not hours — but it holds because it works with the mechanism instead of overriding it.
+Individual results vary.
 (For the mechanism in depth, see do probiotics make you poop?)

 For daily regularity & gut comfort